What is organ and tissue donation?

 How much will this cost my family?

 Nothing.
-ARORA takes care of all costs.
+ARORA takes care of all donation costs.

 Will we be able to hold our baby after the recovery surgery?